w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 2. Remembering highlights, notes, bookmarks.
 3. Remembering user preferences around fonts, visual themes (including dark/light), text justification, etc.
 4. Recording progress through a book and whether a book was finished.
-5. I am aware of some reading systems that track every reading system, including what tie of day, the duration, how many pages read, what book, IP address, etc.
+5. Some reading systems track every user reading session, including the time of day, the duration, how many pages were read, what book, the user’s IP address if a web-based reader, etc.